hiveot/hub.capnp/README.md

 Legacy devices that are not WoST compliant are accessed through plugins that convert between the legacy format and WoT standards.
 They can be used as if they are WoT/WoST devices via the Hub APIs.

 In either case WoST Things are not accessed directly.
 WoST managed IoT devices should remain in a secured fire-walled area.
-End users view and control the devices through the Hub.
-For use within the Local Area Network this works entirely stand-alone and no Internet access is required.
+Consumers view and control the devices through the Hub.
+When used within the Local Area Network this works entirely stand-alone and no Internet access is required.
 For remote access and monitoring, the Hub can connect securely to a cloud based intermediary/Hub.
 Here too, there is never a direct connection from the Internet to the local network.

-The features of the Hub is provided through plugins.
+The features of the Hub are provided through plugins.
 Core plugins provide support for managing the message bus, Thing provisioning and service discovery.

 ## WoST vs WoT

 As mentioned elsewhere in more detail, WoST is an implementation of WoT with the restriction that **Things do not run a server**.
-Instead WoST 'Things' push their data into the WoST hub that provides intermediary services to access the Thing.
-The reason behind this approach is that of security.
+Instead WoST 'Things' push their data into the WoST Hub that provides intermediary services to access the Thing.
+The main reason behind this approach is that of security.
 Implementing servers securely is hard and not a role for a simple IoT device.

 WoST therefore supports [section 6.7 of the WoT architecture](https://www.w3.org/TR/wot-architecture/#direct-communication) with a protocol binding that requires the Thing to connect to an Intermediary.
 The WoST Hub is in this case the intermediary and implements a server for the Thing to connect to using one of its protocol bindings.